hyperledger/fabric-private-chaincode/README.md

-# Hyperledger Fabric Secure Chaincode Execution
+# Hyperledger Fabric Private Chaincode

-This lab enables Secure Chaincode Execution using Intel SGX for Hyperledger Fabric.
+Hyperledger Fabric Private Chaincode (FPC) enables the execution of chaincodes using Intel SGX for Hyperledger Fabric.

 The transparency and resilience gained from blockchain protocols ensure the integrity of blockchain applications and yet contradicts the goal to keep